-This Beef/Pork Goulash is a family favorite.
-When visiting my daughter and family, I prepare two large pots for them, and also for the neighbors.
-We have Spätzle as a side, or wide Nudels.
-Some greens like Boston lettuce will complement the meal.
-Friends of my daughter often ask when I come back.
-That makes me smile.
+This Beef/Pork Goulash is our family tradition for the holidays.
+I prepare two large pots for my daughter and family, and also for the visiting neighbors and friends.
+We have Spätzle as a side, or wide Noodles.
+Some greens like Boston lettuce that complements the meal.
+Friends of my daughter always looking forward to my home cooked meals, especially this dish.

-Heat a saute pan with 1/2 tbsp of olive oil (I use leftover bacon grease).
+Heat a saute pan with 1/2 tbsp of olive oil.
 Add onions and cook, stirring occasionally until golden to reach caramelization.

-Heat the remaining 2 1/2 tablespoons olive oil in a large Dutch oven or pan over medium-high heat and saute the goulash meat until browned.
+Sprinkle the meat in paprika, cayenne powder, salt and pepper.
+In a separate large pot heat the remaining 2 1/2 tablespoons olive oil over medium-high heat and saute the goulash meat until browned.
 Add the caramelized onions and garlic.
-Cook for about one minute, and then add the paprika, cayenne powder, salt and pepper.
+Cook for about one minute.
 Add the green and red peppers, stir and saute, about 2 more minutes.
 Add a can of tomatoes, or tomato puree, then the beef broth, beef cube and 1/2 cup water, plus more if needed, and deglaze the Dutch oven, making sure to loosen anything stuck to the bottom of the pot.

 Turn down to low simmer and cook, stirring occasionally, until the meat is very tender, about 90 minutes.

-Thicken the gulasch with the corn starch/flour mix at the end.
-Add some redwine to round up the taste
+Thicken the gulash with the corn starch/flour mix at the end.
+Add some red wine to round up the taste